Discover the latest books from the Mémorial de la Shoah collection published by Calmann-Lévy, on sale

 under the direction of Laurent Joly (CNRS)

-For its second issue emanating from the new editorial committee led by Audrey Kichelewski and Jean-Marc Dreyfus, RHS – Revue d'histoire de la Shoah, the oldest scientific journal on the subject, testifies to the vitality and richness of international research on the Shoah.
-In 1945, faced with the purge, the leaders of Vichy, Pétain and Laval the first, had thus justified their policy against the Jews: Vichy avoided to the Jews of France the fate of the Jews of Poland; its policy was guided by the desire to protect the French Jews, even if it means sacrificing foreign Jews to change; and it is thanks to this policy that the majority of Jews have survived in France...
+For its second issue, issued by the new editorial board headed by Audrey Kichelewski and Jean-Marc Dreyfus, RHS – Revue d'histoire de la Shoah, the oldest scientific journal on the subject, bears witness to the vitality and richness of international research on the Shoah.
+In 1945, faced with the purge, the leaders of Vichy, Pétain and Laval first, had thus justified their policy against the Jews: Vichy avoided for the Jews of France the fate of the Jews of Poland; its policy was guided by the desire to protect the French Jews, even if it means sacrificing foreign Jews to make a change; and it is thanks to this policy that the majority of Jews have survived in France...

 (Translated from Yiddish by Nathan Weinstock and Isabelle Rozenbaumas)